DonggeunYu/MEV-Attack-on-the-BSC/README.md

 <br>

 ### Vulnerabilities of DEX Swap
 On the blockchain, DEXs make it easier to exchange various tokens.
-However, users who use DEXs to exchange tokens are at risk of losing their assets.
+However, users who use DEXs to exchange tokens risk losing their assets.
 The key to this vulnerability lies in the order of transactions within a block, which can be manipulated to create a security hole.

 **Arbigrage Attack**